|Dates / Deadlines:|

 UVA in Australia

-With prime Asia-Pacific locations, educated workforces, an abundance of natural resources, and friendly people, Australia and New Zealand offer unique business environments to study.
+With prime Asia-Pacific locations, educated workforces, an abundance of natural resources, and friendly people, Australia offers unique business environments to study.
 Australia, the world’s 13th-largest economy, has now recorded 103 quarters without two straight quarters of negative economic growth, which is regarded as the longest stretch of any developed nation.
 With such solid fundamentals – as well as low interest rates, a strong banking sector, and financial liquidity – Australia has attracted a tremendous number of multinational and U.S.-based companies in recent years.

 This course offers an intensive survey of the cultural, economic, and geographic characteristics of Australia.
 Our focus will be on the interdependence among these factors, and analyzing what implications they have for doing business in this part of the world.
 A primary area of emphasis will be on the wine industry and Aboriginal art.
 Through classroom discussions, business meetings, winery visits, and cultural experiences, students will develop professional competencies needed to conduct business in an international context.

 The program will begin in Sydney, and conclude in Melbourne.Students will visit a variety of businesses in key industries located in the areas surrounding Sydney, Adelaide, and Melbourne, Australia.
 Students who want to combine this course with travel to other parts of Australia (e.g., the Great Barrier Reef) are encouraged to do so before the course begins on January 1st.

 Global Commerce Immersion: